256dpi/arduino-mqtt/README.md

 - On the ESP8266 it has been reported that an additional `delay(10);` after `client.loop();` fixes many stability issues with WiFi connections.

+- To use the library with shiftr.io, you need to provide the token key (username) and token secret (password) as the second and third argument to `client.connect(name, key, secret)`.

 ## Example

 The following example uses an Arduino MKR1000 to connect to shiftr.io.
 You can check on your device after a successful connection here: https://shiftr.io/try.